 The current rules apply the pathogen reduction requirements inconsistently and create prejudice against the public and affected parties.
 The regulatory uncertainty created by the inconsistent treatment of manure digesters in the rules will delay, or halt altogether, operations of the POTB’s anaerobic digester and result in the POTB’s public infrastructure remaining underutilized.
 The Governor’s North Coast Regional Solutions Team has been working closely with the POTB and its contracted operator, Tillamook Biogas, LLC, to ensure this valuable community asset does not remain idle.
 The current alignment of contracts for operation, feedstocks, and power presents an opportunity to utilize the digester providing community benefits of odor and pathogen reduction provided by the digestion process.
 Residents of rural Tillamook County also stand to benefit from the green power promised to the local utility.
 Failing to meet these current contractual obligations creates the risk that the digester will not operate at all in the near future, which would result in prejudice to the community.
 This proposed rule change addresses both public and private prejudice by applying the pathogen reduction requirements consistently to all anaerobic digester operations.

 The proposed temporary rule modification would provide an exemption from the pathogen reduction testing limits for liquid digestate from anaerobic digesters not located at agricultural operations, where the liquid digestate is applied to soil at agronomic rates.
 As a temporary rule, the proposed changes would be effective for a maximum of 180 days.
 DEQ staff are working on a proposed permanent rule amendment which will include a public notice and comment period before it is finalized.
-Staff intend to bring that proposed permanent rule for Commission consideration and action in August 2019.
+Staff intend to bring that proposed permanent rule for Commission consideration in August 2019.